-Mike Schuh joined WJZ Eyewitness News as a general assignment reporter in 1993.
+Mike Schuh joined the WJZ news team as a general assignment reporter in 1993.
 During his time at WJZ, he’s received awards for a wide range of news stories.
 His 11 Emmy Awards were earned in the “Best Reporter,” “Writing,” “Hard News Investigation,” “Spot News,” “General News Reporting” and “Features Reporting” categories.

 In 2010, he received an Associated Press Award for “Spot News.”
 In 2007, he received two Associated Press Awards in the “Spot News” and “Human Interest News” categories.
 In 2002, Mike won a Regional Edward R. Murrow Award.

 He volunteers as a faculty member for the prestigious National Press Photographers Association’s annual NewsVideo Workshop.
 He has led television storytelling seminars and workshops in Denmark and across our country.
 In 2008, Mike was appointed as the Regional Vice President to the Board of Governors for the Capital Area Chapter of the National Academy of Television Arts and Sciences and served for two years.

 Mike came to WJZ after learning his craft at television stations in Indianapolis, Louisville, Cape Girardeau, Mo. and Carbondale, Ill.
 He earned a Bachelor of Science degree from Southern Illinois University at Carbondale.

 Mike, his wife, and one very, very energetic daughter, all live in Baltimore County.